Pamplona, Negros Oriental: Tourism

-Another potential area which attracts visitors, is the sulfuric water falls known as The Palaypay Falls.
+Another potential area which attracts visitors, is the sulfuric waterfalls known as The Palaypay Falls.
 Its water source is nestled by the mountains of Sibulan.
-The place is accessible by four wheel drive vehicles and motorcycles, being connected by rough roads.
-It is located 12 kilometers from the Poblacion and can be reached within 30-min drive or 2h walk from the Poblacion.
+The place is accessible by four-wheel drive vehicles and motorcycles, being connected by rough roads.
+It is located 12 kilometers from the Poblacion and can be reached within 30-min drive or 2-hour walk from the Poblacion.

 Mountain ridges overlooking the plains of Pamplona, can be an object for viewers of scenic beauties.
 Nabalabag ridge, located at an elevation of 800 m above sea level at barangay San Isidro, overlooks on the west at municipalities of Bayawan and Santa Catalina and in the east, with the town of Pamplona, Tanjay and Manjuyod and the city of Bais.

 Pasalubong delicacies processed in the municipality include Glazed Banana and Carmelitos.
 The famous Bodbod is also processed in the area.